H series (Toronto subway)

 The H series is the third series of rapid transit rolling stock used in the subway system of Toronto, Ontario, Canada.
 They were built in six production sets, named H-1 to H-6, from 1965 to 1990 in Thunder Bay, Ontario, for the Toronto Transit Commission (TTC).
 The entire rolling stock was retired in 2014, though thirteen remaining cars still exist as work cars, including three H-1 cars.

 The first five sets were manufactured by Hawker Siddeley Canada until 1979, when the company was purchased by the Urban Transportation Development Corporation (UTDC), which then took over production.
 They operated alongside their predecessor models, the M series, while the H-6 trains replaced the last remaining G-series trains in 1990.

 All H-series cars were manufactured in a facility Hawker Siddeley inherited from Canadian Car & Foundry, which had earlier produced PCC streetcars for the TTC's streetcar network.
-The facility was taken over by Bombardier Transportation in 1991, which has continued to produce all subsequent rolling stock for the subway.
+The facility was taken over first by Bombardier Transportation in 1991, then by Alstom in 2021.
 They include the successor of the H series, the T series, introduced in 1996 and which replaced earlier H-series (H-1, H-2, and the prototype H-3) trains by 1999.
 The remaining H-4, H-5, and H-6 trains were replaced between 2011 and 2014 by the newest model, the Toronto Rocket.